 You can find out if your pension has any of these by looking at your policy documents, or you might have to speak to your current provider.
 If you don’t know what to ask here’s a handy checklist.

-If you are a member of a workplace pension scheme(s), you should consider whether it is possible to transfer to that.
-These schemes may benefit from lower charges relative to individual pension plans, however they may not be as flexible when it comes to investment choices or taking your benefits so it’s worth checking all these points.
+If you are a member of a workplace pension scheme(s), you should consider whether it is possible to transfer to that scheme.
+These schemes may benefit from lower charges relative to individual pension plans, however they may not be as flexible when it comes to investment choices or taking your benefits so it’s worth checking all of these points.